-Keep the spillway clear of debri, tall grass etc.
+Keep the spillway clear of debri and tall grass.

 These will rapidly extend if they are allowed to start in the spillway.
 Repair immediately.

 Consider the installation of a trickle flow pipe to intercept such flows and divert them down a PVC pipe.
-For further information see Agriculture Note AG1403: Trickle flow pipes for farm dams.
+For further information on Trickle flow pipes for farm dams.

 Control sediment moving into the dam.
-Control stock access which may be resuspending materials.
+Control stock access which may resuspend materials in the dam.